I treat more than just symptoms

-Receive an annual salary of up to £32,000 depending on experience.
+Receive an annual salary between £28,000 - £32,000 depending on experience.
 We take from newly qualified up through to band 6 nurses.
 You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 Other benefits include cycle to work scheme, training and clinical development opportunities.

 Click here to see a day in the life of a prison nurse at Care UK.

 • Company contributory pension scheme

 • 25 days annual leave plus 8 bank holidays

 • Staff well-being

 • Access to bank hours